manymoments/manymoments.github.io/_posts/synchronous-consensus-omission-faults.markdown

-          // switch to new view and send status to the new primary wait $2\Delta$ time // wait to be notified of commits by other replicas send ("status", my-cmd, highest-view) to replica[view]
+          // switch to new view and send status to the new primary wait $2\Delta$ time // wait to be notified of commits by other replicas Update (my-cmd, highest-view) to the (cmd, highest-view) pair from the notify messages and its own (my-cmd, highest-view) pair send ("status", my-cmd, highest-view) to replica[view]
           send ("primary change", view) to all client libraries view = view + 1